ParisaTork/tributes-learning/README.md

 - **Err on the side of overcommunication.** Particularly while everyone adjusts to new working arrangements, share frequently—whether it’s updates from the executive team or a progress report on current projects.
 - **Set clear expectations, roles, and responsibilities.** Reduce duplicated efforts and cross-communication by defining individual roles and responsibilities.
 For example, you might be the only one with remote access to sensitive customer information; another person may liaise with IT to troubleshoot tech problems.

+#### Keeping Remote Employees on Task
+- Communication is key - local employees get information through osmosis - remote employees don't have that context
+- Manager's job is to ensure employees make decisions effectively
+- Members who typically struggle with priorities and setting goals may require more frequent check-ins, where you may need to break down their goals into sub-goals.
+- By setting aside time as part of creating a community, you may find team check-ins can focus on specific agendas.
+- It is important to prioritize the emotional and personal needs of team members - so make yourself available for conversations more frequently.